MicrosoftDocs/customer-insights/ci-docs/export-inmobi.md

 manager: shellyha
 ---

-# Export segment list and other data to InMobi (preview)
+# Export Customer Insights data to InMobi (preview)

 Export segment lists or other data from your Customer Insights instance to [InMobi](https://www.inmobi.com/).